 Maybe you’ll live to a ripe old age and pass peacefully in your sleep.
 Maybe you’ll be mowed down by a runaway bus on your way to work tomorrow.
 No matter how it happens the results are the same.
 Dead is dead, and it is one thing we all have in common.

-It’s a depressing thought for any mammal, but as we humans are a particularly sentimental species we tend to attach a whole lot of emotional baggage to this death thing.
+It’s a depressing thought for any mammal but we humans are a particularly sentimental species and tend to attach a whole lot of emotional baggage to this death thing.
 We miss people terribly when they are gone, and we hope that people will miss us when it’s our turn.

 We have oodles of ceremonies and traditions to lament those who have passed, but when the last mourner has left the building and the caterers are packing up the uneaten quiche we can’t help but wonder about two things: